syntelos/c-lang-bix/README.txt

 Notes

-  The HEX encoding is an eight bit band that doubles the size of the payload binary band.
+  HEX is a seven bit ASCII encoding that doubles the size of the eight bit payload binary band.
+Base64 is the usual alternative (to Base16).

 See also